 'Are there any more people in the garden besides me?'
-Alice said, not choosing to solution to solution to solution to solution solutions.'
+Alice said, not choosing to notice the Rose's last remark.

 'There's one other flower in the garden that can move about like you,' said the Rose.
-84 'I wonder how you do it-' ('You're always wondering,' said the Tiger-lily), 'but she's more bushy than you are.'
+'I wonder how you do it-' ('You're always wondering,' said the Tiger-lily), 'but she's more bushy than you are.'